 Most of us know it is not effective to be nasty.
-However, if you truly adopt a mindful stance toward your co-parent, you will see that both of you are contributing to the problem.
+However, if you truly adopt a mindful stance toward your partner, you will see that you both of you are doing the same thing.

 They think you deserve it.
-You think the coparent deserves it.
-How could this possibly be resolved unless one (and eventually both) of you steps back mindfully and sees that, as Gandhi said, "an eye for an eye leaves the whole world blind"?
+You think your partner deserves it.
+How could this possibly be resolved unless one (and eventually both) of you steps back mindfully and see that, as Gandhi said, "an eye for an eye leaves the whole world blind"?